 This doesn’t mean I recommend to ignore other security measures.
 But blocking inbound connections of an internet server should be the very first step for all administrators, which apparently thousands haven’t done where incidentally MongoDB databases were installed.

 MongoDB is a document-oriented NoSQL database system that gained vast popularity since its first release in 2009.
 Only in February 2015 MongoDB became the fourth most popular database engine.
-Cloud Under provides web development and stuff.
+Cloud Under provides web development.